 Stop Check Valve

-A stop check valve is basically, two valves built into one body.
+A stop check valve is two valves built into one body.
 It can act as a globe valve for isolation or regulation purposes.
 Again, It can act as a check valve to prevent backflow.
-Contrary to other check valves, the Stop check valve has an additional external control mechanism in perpendicular or angular direction.
+Contrary to other check valves, the Stop check valve has an additional external control mechanism in the perpendicular or angular direction.
 Stop Check valves are popular in steam services like power plants, boiler circulation, steam generators, turbine cooling, and safety systems.